swechhasingh/swechhasingh.github.io/about.md

 I have worked on various machine learning techniques ranging from classical Matrix Factorization to deep neural networks such as CNNs, RNNs, Auto-encoder, Transformer, etc. I've studied various graduate courses: Machine Learning, Deep Learning, Computer Vision, NLP, and Probabilistic Graphical Models, and undergrad courses: Probability & Statistics, Linear Algebra, Data Structures and Algorithms, and Intro to C programming.

 During my undergrad years, I also worked as an **Android Developer**, and after graduation, I spent ten months at Citibank, India as a **Technology Analyst**.

-I'm fascinated by the field of machine learning and its potential to solve various interdisciplinary problems.
-I'm open for collaboration to work on some cool and impactful ideas to solve problems at the intersection of computer vision and NLP.

 Apart from work, you will find me
 * getting better at **dancing** (Jazz funk, K-POP)